trey-causey/test.phpmvc/README.md

 Run CompleteTestPHPMVCsql.sql file to create database, tables, and insert info

 As long as everything was cloned into a webroot folder, like htdocs, it should run with no issues...
-This does require the local mariadb instance to run on default port 3306
+This does require the local mariadb instance to run on default port 3306.
+The db creds are root/Passw0rd!; that was left in place for simplicity.

 Use the index.php at the root of the project to bootstrap the app...it will default to the main page panel